 Siri Siri has a new compact design that lets you quickly get information while still focusing on what you’re doing.
 Siri now provides information from across the web to help you find answers and can send audio messages from the Messages app.
 See Find out what Siri can do.

 Safari Safari is more secure and helpful than ever.
 You can view the Privacy Report to understand how websites treat your privacy, and Safari may warn you if a password you’re using isn’t secure.
 If you come across a website in a different language, Safari now provides translations for seven different languages (beta).
 See View the Privacy Report and Translate a webpage.

 Health An all-new sleep experience helps you meet sleep goals and wind down before bed.
-You can use the Health Checklist to review and turn on important features in the Health app.
-See Set up sleep schedules and Manage health features with the Health Checklist.
+See Set up sleep schedules in Health.

 Headphone sound level (iOS 14.2) Receive a notification and have the headphone volume turned down automatically if the audio you’re listening to is loud enough that it could affect your hearing.
-You can also check the precise audio level while it plays through your iPhone headphones and set maximum volume limits.
-See Track headphone and environmental sound-level exposure in Health, Check headphone and environmental sound levels in Control Center, and Limit the headphone volume.
+You can also check the precise audio level while it plays through your iPod touch headphones and set maximum volume limits.
+See Track headphone audio level exposure in Health, Check headphone and environmental sound levels in Control Center, and Limit the headphone volume.

 FaceTime FaceTime can now detect when a participant is using sign language and make the person prominent in a Group FaceTime call.
 Video calling is more natural by helping you establish eye contact even when you’re looking at the screen instead of the camera.
 See Make a Group FaceTime call.